 Art.
 71 LC regulates the infamous reintegration action.
 In essence, this provision serves to say that the detrimental acts for the active estate carried out by the debtor within the two years before the date of the bankruptcy declaration will be voided, even if there was no fraudulent intention.

 However, the same provision establishes a series of assumptions that cannot be subject to rescission in any case, such as the assumption that ordinary acts of the debtor’s professional activity are performed under normal conditions, among others.

 On the other hand, following the same line of argument as in the previous section, if the seller does not breach any of its contractual obligations, the bank guarantee cannot be executed by the insolvent buyer.

 The Royal Decree-Law 5/2005

 In light of the above, it can be observed that the Spanish bankruptcy law is focused on providing legal security to companies that intend to start commercial relationships with companies in economic difficulties.
-In this sense, the current LC is inspired by the principle of continuity of the debtor’s activity in order to keep the contracts with reciprocal benefits in place to the highest extent possible.
-As a general note, consequence of the above is that the international bank guarantees will remain in force in the same way without having the bankruptcy declaration influence its content.
+In this sense, the current LC is inspired by the principle of continuity of the debtor’s activity to keep the contracts with reciprocal benefits in place to the highest extent possible.
+As a general note, the consequence of the above is that the international bank guarantees will remain in force in the same way without having the bankruptcy declaration influence its content.